Bacopa (Bacopa monnieri)

 Bacopa monnieri is one of the three medhya herbs of Ayurveda, used for psychoactive diseases.
 Bacopa monnieri has a beneficial effect on intelligence and memory by reducing anxiety and tension.
 Bacopa monnieri is considered a nervine tonic for neurasthenia, epilepsy, insanity and nervous break- down.
 For learning and memory consume up to 30 ml of the Bacopa monnieri plant, the juice is given twice daily before breakfast in the morning and two hours after dinner.
 Bacopa monnieri is quite bitter, so honey is added to it to make it palatable.

-The ethanol whole plant extract exhibited anti-cancerous activity in Sarcoma 180 cell culture (Elangovan et al. 1995).
+The ethanol whole plant extract exhibited anti-cancerous activity in Sarcoma 180 cell culture.
 Kiri and Khan tested the active constituents for genotoxic activity, and no chromosomal aberration was observed.

 The alcohol extract of Bacopa monnieri had an antioxidant effect, which showed protection against lipid peroxidation.
 The memory enhancing, mild sedative effects, as well as relief in epilepsy and insomnia of Bacopa monnieri, may be due to this antioxidant activity.

-Earlier brahmine, hespestine and a mixture of three alkaloids were isolated, but the therapeutic activity of Bacopa monnieri has been found to be due to saponins, bacosides A and B.
+Earlier brahmine, hespestine, and a mixture of three alkaloids were isolated, but the therapeutic activity of Bacopa monnieri is due to saponins, bacosides A and B.

-Bacopa monnieri has a suppressant action on appetite and so is best combined with warming digestive herbs such as ginger or cardamom (Pole 2005).
+Bacopa monnieri has a suppressant action on appetite, and so is best combined with warming digestive herbs such as ginger or cardamom.
 Its astringent action is useful in diarrhea due to Vata disturbance.

 Bacopa monnieri is widely used in India and China to enhance brain function and in the treatment of mental problems such as epilepsy, anxiety, and hysteria.
 Bacopa monnieri is reported to have sedative as well as cardiotonic effects due to the presence of hersaponin, one of four saponins isolated from the plant.
-It has been used traditionally to improve memory and concentration, enhance learning ability and calm mental turbulence.
-It has a nourishing effect on the nervous system and is prescribed for reducing the effects of stress and nervous exhaustion, depression and in particular for conditions associated with excess Vata.
-A trial of 76 adults suggested that bacopa may help decrease the rate of forgetting newly acquired information (Roodenrys et al. 2002).
+It has been used traditionally to improve memory and concentration, enhance learning ability, and calm mental turbulence.
+It has a nourishing effect on the nervous system.
+It is prescribed for reducing the effects of stress and nervous exhaustion, depression, and in particular, for conditions associated with excess Vata.
+A trial of 76 adults suggested that Bacopa may help decrease the rate of forgetting newly acquired information.

 Bacopa is a popular remedy for treating coughs and colds in children.
 It can also be used for asthma and hoarseness.
 A poultice of the entire boiled plant is applied to the chest in bronchitis and chronic cough.